UCL-BLIC/crispr-parsr/README.md

 **TrimGalore!**: http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/

+Successfully tested with v0.3.3 and v0.4.0

 **FastQC**: http://www.bioinformatics.babraham.ac.uk/projects/fastqc/

+Successfully tested with v0.10.1, v0.11.2 and v.0.11.3

 **cutadapt**: https://code.google.com/p/cutadapt/

+Successfully tested with v1.8.1

 **samtools**: http://www.htslib.org

+Successfully tested with v1.2

 **Bowtie2**: http://bowtie-bio.sourceforge.net/bowtie2/index.shtml

+Successfully tested with v2.2.3

 **R**: http://www.r-project.org

+Successfully tested with v3.1.1

 Make sure that these softwares are available on the current path when running this tool.
 Alternatively, you can hard-code the path at the top of the crispr-parsr.pl script.
 However